Why (and How) to Deal With Difficult Employees

 But that’s not all.
 Problem employees also hurt their leaders by reducing your effectiveness, impairing your reputation, reducing your desire to stay in the department, decreasing your desire to stay with the organization, and diminishing your chances of a promotion, according to our research.

 So, what can you do about it?
 How do you deal with a difficult employee?

-Second, it’s important to consider what kind of problem employee you’re dealing with.
-To better understand what you’re up against, we studied the scope of the issue by surveying more than 200 global leaders about problem employees they’ve dealt with.
-We found that these 5 behaviors are most common:
+First, it’s important to consider what kind of problem employee you’re dealing with.
+To better understand what you’re up against, we studied the scope of the issue by surveying more than 200 global leaders about problem employees.
+As noted in our white paper, we found that these 5 behaviors are most common: